In 2020, the entire world became reliant on technology to stay connected. Here are some eye-opening stats to prove it…

 13. 86% of corporate executives, educators, and employees cite ineffective communication and poor collaboration as reasons for failures in the workplace.

-Increase Trust and Loyalty
+Increased Trust and Loyalty

 14. 69% of managers are uncomfortable when communicating with their employees, with 16% preferring email to face-to-face interactions.

-Give Everyone a Voice
+Giving Everyone a Voice

 16. 39% of employees around the world feel that people don’t collaborate enough within their organization, yet 75% of employers rate collaboration and teamwork as ‘very important’.